se-edu/learningresources/contents/java/JavaReflections.md

 during compile time.
 It is also possible to create new instance of existing objects, invoke methods and change values of fields of existing objects.
 Hence the name reflection because Java is in a way looking at itself during runtime!

+With reflections, it is possible to access private fields and/or methods of a class without having to modify the class itself.
+This is very useful if you are interested to implement tests cases to test the class.

 ### The Basics of Reflections

-Before getting started with reflections in Java, it is important to realise that classes themselves is an object.
+Before getting started with reflections in Java, it is important to realize that classes themselves is an object.
 Every unique `Object` is assigned an immutable `Class` object by the JVM.
 This immutable `Class` object is fundamentally different from *instances* of a class.
 The class object itself holds information about its name, the package it resides in and other important information while an instance of a class holds the instanced values and methods as defined